-• The Illinois Tollway is in the process of designing its "smart corridor" along the Jane Addams Memorial Tollway (I-90) corridor as part of the current Capital Programs.
-This corridor will include a combination of Illinois Tollway traditional ITS devices, such as CCTV, MVDS and enhanced full color/full matrix DMS capable of illustrating color and graphic messages, to the addition of Lane Control Signals (LCS) over each.
-The LCS will be installed on full span gantries over every lane within the corridor.
-Being able to depict if a lane is open (green arrow), closed (red "X"), or merging (yellow diagonal arrow), the Illinois Tollway will be able to communicate more efficiently with its
+- The Illinois Tollway is constructing a "smart corridor" along the Jane Addams Memorial Tollway (I-90) corridor as part of the current Capital Program.
+This corridor will include a combination of traditional Illinois Tollway ITS devices including CCTV, MVDS and enhanced full color/full matrix DMS capable of illustrating color and graphic messages and new ITS devices including LCS over each lane.
+The LCS will be capable of indicating if a specific lane or lanes are open (green arrow), closed (red "X") or merging (yellow diagonal arrow).
+The goal is to increase roadway efficiency and safety through this implementation. - Improve maintenance and management systems with the goals of reducing system downtime. - Commence design activities for CCTV gap analysis, queue detection, communication upgrade and continued DMS upgrades within the system.